 This was a Scientific Research Programme until 2018, when it became an Expert Group directly under the Executive Committe.
 It aims to coordinate astronomical activities in Antarctica in a way that ensures the best possible outcomes from international investment in Antarctic astronomy, and maximizes the opportunities for productive interaction with other disciplines.

-Information on the previous generation of SRPs can be found on the Science page of the archived SCAR website.
+Details of the process for establishing this suite of SRPs in 2012 can be found on the archived SCAR website.